drekka/Alchemic/README.md

 import AlchemicSwift
 ```

-*Why is Alchemic in my implementations ? - A lot of Alchemic's power comes from how it integrates with your code and for this to work, it needs to enhance your code with it's own.
-This also means that it has the ability to access initializers and methods which are internal to your classes, thus keeping your header files clean and simple.*
+*Why is Alchemic in my implementations ? - A lot of Alchemic's power comes from how it integrates with your code.
+By being in your implementation, it has the ability to access initializers and methods which are internal to your classes.
+This has the advantage of allowing you to keep your header files clean and simple.*

-___How Alchemic reads your code___

 Alchemic is designed to be as unobtrusive as possible.
-But it still needs to know what you want it to do.
-With Objective-C source code you can use a single special method to declare objects, or makes use of a set of pre-processor macros.
-With Swift source code, only the special method is available because Swift cannot make use of macros.
+With both Objective-C and Swift there is a special method you can declare which Alchemic will automatically find.
+Alternatively, if your project is written in Objective-C, there are also a set of pre-processor macros which can make things even easier.

 ## Objective-C macros

-The Objective-C pre-processor macros are designed to feel like a form of meta-data, similar to the way Java's annotations work.
-These macros are generally pretty simple and easy to remember and it's likely that within a short time you will being using them without much thought.
-Here's a quick example of using a macro:
+The Objective-C pre-processor macros are designed to feel like a form of meta-data, similar to Java's annotations.
+These macros are generally quite simple and easy to remember.
+For example:

 ```objc
 // Objective-C